-A CD4 count is used to check the immune system’s health in people infected with HIV (human immunodeficiency virus).
-HIV attacks and destroys CD4 cells.
-The immune system has trouble fighting infections if too many CD4 cells are killed.
+A CD4 count checks the immune system’s health in people infected with HIV (human immunodeficiency virus).
+HIV attacks and destroys CD4 cells, and the immune system has trouble fighting infections if too many CD4 cells are killed.

 What are CD 4 Cells?